keysight-eggplant/Hackathon2023-Team1/README.md

-# Hackathon2023-Team1
+# Hackathon2023-TeamA
-Team 1 for Eggplant London Hackathon 2023
+Team A for Eggplant London Hackathon 2023

 Welcome to Eggplant London Hackathon 2023.
 This repository is set up to facilitate collaboration in the team.